siddharthsaini/paint-app/README.md

 # Flutter Paint App

-Using thr paint app you can draw free hand images as well as signatures and upload them to Firebase Storage.
+Using the paint app you can draw free hand images as well as signatures and upload them to Firebase Storage.

 ## Getting Started